alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 # Private Class Fields and Methods in JavaScript

-Private class fields are one of the new features for JavaScript classes.
+JavaScript private class fields and methods are new features for JavaScript classes.
 In this tutorial, you will learn all you need to know about this feature.
-You will learn about what private class fields are and how they work.
-You will also learn how to use them in JavaScript, or TypeScript, projects.<!--more-->
+You will learn about what private methods and class fields are and how they work.
+You will also learn how to use them in your projects.<!--more-->
 <!--
 Table of Contents:
 ## Introduction